josias-r/boarding.js/readme.md

 ![](./public/images/split.png)

-For Usage and Examples, [have a look at demo](http://kamranahmed.info/boarding.js) // TODO publish updated demo to github pages
+For Usage and Examples, [have a look at demo](https://josias-r.github.io/boarding.js/)

 ## So, yet another tour library?